jonesbrett/Python-3-Cheatsheet/README.md

 ```
 ### Tuples with one item

-A tuple can also have a single item in too, but it need to have a comma after it:
+A tuple can also have a single item in too, but it needs to have a comma after it:

 ```python
 a = (1,)    # a is the tuple (1,)